-Biden poised to sign $1.2 trillion infrastructure bill, fulfilling campaign promise and notching achievement that eluded Trump
+Biden signs $1.2 trillion infrastructure bill, fulfilling campaign promise and notching achievement that eluded Trump

 The Senate first passed the infrastructure bill in August with a 69-30 vote, the rare type of partnership Biden committed to in the 2020 campaign.
 The measure languished in the House for months, though, as liberal lawmakers sought to use their leverage to advance Biden’s larger climate and social spending bill.

-The bill finally passed the House earlier this month on a 228-to-206 vote, with 13 Republicans joining with most Democrats in voting “yes.”
+The bill finally passed the House earlier this month on a 228 to 206 vote, with 13 Republicans joining with most Democrats in voting “yes.”

-Earlier Monday, White House press secretary Jen Psaki told reporters that during the signing ceremony, Biden will speak about the impact the legislation will have on Americans’ everyday lives.

-“You’ll hear him say that America’s moving and life is going to get better for people across the country, and that this is part of his effort to finish the job … in getting the pandemic under control, making sure we are addressing rising costs — bringing costs down for the American people — and making us more competitive,” she said.

-Psaki also told reporters that Biden “invited everybody who supported it because he felt that was the right thing to do.”
+Earlier Monday, White House press secretary Jen Psaki told reporters that Biden “invited everybody who supported it because he felt that was the right thing to do.”

 “Whether people come or not, that’s their choice,” she said.